Housing Claremont Board

 Gene is a member of the Board of Mission and Social Action at Claremont United Church of Christ.
 While he has at times pastored congregations, more of his career has been in multi-faith approaches to social justice and Council of Churches leadership.
 Gene has been a volunteer staff person in numerous political and ballot-initiative

-Jessica Gallegos is a sophomore at Claremont McKenna College, studying public policy and environmental analysis.
+Jessica Gallegos is a student at Claremont McKenna College, studying public policy and environmental analysis.
 Through an internship with Tenants of LA, Jessica worked on raising awareness about tenants rights.

 She was also a member of the La Habra Water Guardians and helped promote the importance of water conservation in the community.